Our beliefs are biblically based and serve as boundaries to our convictions as a local community of believers.

 Our anatomical gender differences and the categorical attraction to the opposite sex are God’s good design.
 We are to embrace, express, and/or enjoy these differences in ways that do not go contrary to His divine order.
 For example, marriage is to be between one man and one woman and sex is to only be enjoyed in that relational context.
 So it is our biblical practice to only counsel and marry heterosexual couples.

-Additionally, God has given men and women-specific roles and responsibilities in marriage and in the church.
-In Christian marriage, husbands are to lovingly, sacrificially, and unselfishly love their wives as Christ loves the church.
+Additionally, God has given both men and women-specific roles and responsibilities in marriage as well as in the church.
+In Christian marriage, husbands are not only to lovingly, sacrificially, and unselfishly love their wives, but also to love their wives as Christ loves the church.
 Wives are to voluntarily submit themselves to their own husbands as to the Lord.

-In the church, certain biblically-qualified men are to fulfill the role and responsibilities of elders/pastors/overseers, whom Christian men and women members are to willingly and joyfully submit themselves out of reverence for the Senior Pastor/Chief Shepherd of the Church, the Lord Jesus.
+Certain biblically-qualified men are to fulfill the following roles and responsibilities in the church of elders, pastors, and overseers.
+Christian men and women members are to willingly and joyfully submit themselves out of reverence for the Senior Pastor/Chief Shepherd of the Church, the Lord Jesus.
 (Genesis 1:27; Ephesians 5:22-33; 1 Timothy 3:1-7; Titus 1:5-9)